Fresh from last night’s viewing of Religulous, which ends with a disturbing cacophony of nuclear explosions, I found this in my RSS feed today…

 Then I tried the “Tsar Bomba“…and h.o.l.y crap.

 This bomb not only obliterates Eldorado, it smashes Sonora (30ish miles away) and nearly reaches San Angelo – 42 miles away.
 The worst part?
 This bomb was actually detonated during Soviet testing in 1961.
-The thought of the destructive power contained in this type of bomb makes me weak at the knees.
+The idea of the destructive power contained in this type of bomb makes me weak at the knees.

 But of course nothing compares to the catastrophic damage that would be done, should PAVE PAWS be hit by another asteroid similar to the one which left the Chicxulub Crater in the Mexican Yucatan Peninsula.